 AI: The Somnium Files is launching on three dates and in a variety of ways on multiple platforms.

-• On the 17th September, you can pick it up digitally in NA territories on both the PlayStation 4 and the Nintendo Switch.
+• On the 17th of September, you can pick it up digitally in NA territories on both the PlayStation 4 and the Nintendo Switch.
 It also launches on STEAM Worldwide on this day.

-• On the 20th September, you can pick it up both digitally and physically in EU territories on both the PlayStation 4 and the Nintendo Switch.
+• On the 20th of September, you can pick it up both digitally and physically in EU territories on both the PlayStation 4 and the Nintendo Switch.

-• On the 24th September, you can pick it up physically in NA territories on both the PlayStation 4 and the Nintendo Switch.
+• On the 24th of September, you can pick it up physically in NA territories on both the PlayStation 4 and the Nintendo Switch.
 This was slightly delayed by a week.

 If you’re picking it up physically, you have two options, either the Standard Edition or the Special Agent Edition (which is the version I really wish I had!)